Ilford railway station

 Ilford railway station is on the Great Eastern Main Line serving the town of Ilford in the London Borough of Redbridge, east London.
 It is 7 mi 29 chain down the line from London Liverpool Street and is situated between Manor Park and Seven Kings.
-Its three-letter station code is IFD and it is in Travelcard zone 4.
+Its three-letter station code is IFD and it is in London fare zone 4.